DuncanCragg/OnexOS/README-Freedom-OS.md

 The spaces are created on our own devices.

-If you do something sitting next to me, I get the change via the wifi, not via California.
+If you do something sitting next to me, I get the change via the WiFi, not via California.

 ### It's declarative